kamsonline/angular_test_app/README.md

 ### Building this application

-Before we can build this project, we must install and configure the following dependencies:
+Inorder to build his project, we must install and configure the following dependencies:
 1. Java 8
 2. Maven 3.x